Ignigena/nautilus/README.md

 # Nautilus

+> Convention over configuration framework for Express.

+## What is it

 The purpose of Nautilus is to provide a convention over configuration structure around an Express application to allow better maintainability and rapid prototyping of new apps.